Skip to main content

 • High: Address within 30 days (data quality, adoption issues)

-• Medium: Tackle within 90 days (technical debt, optimizations)
+• Medium: Tackle within 90 days (technical debt, optimisations)

 • Low: Nice-to-haves for future consideration